taylorericson/jammming/README.md

 - **Song Search:** Users can search for songs by title, artist name, or album.
 - **Detailed Song Information:** Displays information such as song title, artist, and album.
 - **Playlist Export:** Users can create custom playlists and export them directly to their Spotify accounts.
-- **User Authentication:** Securely authenticate users via Spotify's authentication mechanism.
+- **User Authentication:** Securely authenticate users via Spotify's authentication token.

 ## Technologies Used